G'day! 'Neighbours' celebrates 40 years... but who wrote its classic theme tune?

-It’s probably one of the most familiar tunes on TV, but who wrote the iconic theme tune for ‘Neighbours’, the Australian daytime drama which comes to an end this month after 37 years on our screens?
+It’s probably one of the most familiar tunes on TV, but who wrote the iconic theme tune for ‘Neighbours’, the Australian daytime drama which celebrates 40 years on our screens?

-All good things come to an end, and after some 37 years Australia’s longest-running drama series, Neighbours, is waving goodbye.
+Australia’s longest-running drama series, Neighbours, is celebrating 40 years on our screens.
 The lives of the various occupants of six houses on a cul-de-sac in sunny suburban Melbourne have entertained generations since it was first broadcast in 1985 (1986 in the UK); even The Queen Mother was a fan.

 Despite the comings and goings on Ramsay Street over the years, one thing has remained (just about) the same: the theme tune.